NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/README.rst

-imbalanced-tools
+hyperparam-learn
 ================

-A collection of tools for the imbalanced learning problem.
-It includes classes to simplify the comparison and evaluation of oversampling algorithms, functions to export the results and various ovarsampling algorithms which are not included in imbalanced-learn.
+Easy and efficient search for optimal hyperparameters and pipelines of estimators in scikit-learn.
+It includes a class to simplify the creation of the hyperparameter space.

 Prerequisites
 =============